Blueberry Sweet Rolls with Lemon Glaze.

-*You must use frozen (not fresh) blueberries in this recipe.
+- You must use frozen (not fresh) blueberries in this recipe.
+Do not thaw.

-*Leave out the lemon juice if you do not prefer lemon glaze.
-Replace with 1 teaspoon of vanilla extract.
+- Leave out the lemon juice if you do not prefer lemon glaze.
+Replace with 1 teaspoon of vanilla extract instead.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.